Population 1,233

 You just can’t pass up the opportunity to stand on the corner in this Northeastern Arizona town.
 And since it’s just a few hours from the Grand Canyon, and only 50 miles from the Petrified Forest, it’s the perfect addition to a national park road trip.
 Standin’ on the Corner Park (standinonthecorner.org) which is located on the corner of 2nd Street (Route 66) and Kinsley, brings the lyrics of the 1972 Eagles hit — Take it Easy — to life.
 It features a mural by John Pugh, which depicts the famous lyrics, behind a bronze sculpture of a musician with a guitar (known locally as “Easy”), just standin’ on a corner in Winslow, Arizona.
 It’s a prime selfie spot for sure.
 Save some time to browse through the La Posada — a restored Harvey House — which is just down the street, before you hop back on the highway.
 Both attractions feature barrier-free access for wheelchair-users and slow walkers.

 Located about 30 miles off of Interstate 10, Gulf Shores is worth the short detour for Gulf State Park (www.alapark.com/gulf-state-park) alone.
-This 6,100-acre state park occupies a prime piece of beach real estate, and offers a two-bedroom wheelchair-accessible cabin on the shore of Lake Shelby.
-The cabin includes a full kitchen, a spacious great room, a screen porch, and bathroom with a 36-inch square roll-in shower.
-And the cabin is just a short drive from Gulf Oak Ridge Trail — a 2.75 paved level trail that winds through the woods.
+This 6,100-acre state park occupies a prime piece of beach real estate, and offers three two-bedroom wheelchair-accessible cabins on the shore of Lake Shelby.
+The cabins each includes a full kitchen, a spacious great room, a screen porch, and two bathrooms with a roll-in shower.
+And the cabins are just a short drive from Gulf Oak Ridge Trail — a 3-mile paved level trail that winds through the woods.
 Accessible restrooms are located along the trail, and there are plenty of spots to stop and take a break.
 And don’t forget to visit the Fishing and Education Pier, while you’re in the park.
 There’s accessible parking close to the pier and barrier-free access to the 1,500 foot-long pier, which features a nice water view, with wayside wildlife exhibits along its length.
-Best of all, guests staying at the Gulf State Park cabins get free admission to the pier.

 This popular diner is located about two miles off Interstate 10 on the way to Gila Bend Petroglyphs.
 Its popularity is due to the decor and unusual curb appeal, rather than the menu offerings.
 There’s accessible parking in front with level access to the restaurant.
 Inside you find a few aliens, along with some colorful space murals, silver upholstered booths and a ceiling that looks like a hangar.
 It’s a good stop for kids, and breakfast is served all day.
 That said the best photo op is of the flying saucer that sits atop of the adjacent hotel lobby.
 It’s best after the sun goes down as it’s illuminated with neon lights.
 Good for a quick stop and a photo or two.